jcarnegie/bg-client/README.md

 x - Any updates for Sandbox
 x - Browser History
-x - Implement "Back to Game" button on inventory page
-- Modal initial load style
+x - Implement "Back to Game" button on inventory page x - Modal initial load style

 ? - Buy Plat modal needs to work

 Updates
 - Merge other changes from master, if any
-- Merge new ReactGA implementations from Oleg
-- Update mobile styles if necessary x - Clean up unused files
+- Update mobile styles if necessary x - Merge new ReactGA implementations from Oleg x - Clean up unused files

 Plus